kitnil/awesome/README.md

 ## C++

+- [Vangers](https://github.com/KranX/Vangers) - Video game that combines elements of the racing and role-playing genres.
 - [immer](https://github.com/arximboldi/immer) - Postmodern immutable and persistent data structures for C++
 - [leveldb](https://github.com/google/leveldb) - LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
 - [GuiLite](https://github.com/idea4good/GuiLite) - ✔️The smallest UI framework for all platform -- 5k lines code